The Chile Open (or “ATP Santiago”) is an outdoor clay court tennis tournament that is held in Santiago, Chile.

 Players

-The official entry list for the 2023 tournament has not yet been released but the 2022 singles entry list included the following ATP players.
+The official entry list for the 2023 tournament in Santiago has now been released with the following ATP players playing in 2023.

 - Albert Ramos-Vinolas